Suncokret is based on Hvar Island & here are suggestions on how to reach us from a variety of destinations...

 The ride from the port to the retreat takes about 5 minutes.

 We're looking forward to meeting you soon! 🤩🤩🤩

 If you plan to arrive/depart at other times or from arrival points other than the Stari Grad Port, it is best to check your options and then take a taxi to the retreat upon arrival.

-To find the bus or taxi station from Hvar Town, you need to walk along the promenade and through the town square to get to the bus & taxi terminal.
+To find the bus or taxi station from Hvar Town and Jelsa, you need to walk about 5 minutes along the promenade and pass the town square to get to the bus & taxi terminal.